What is the Most Sustainable Ink? | What Inks are Eco-Friendly

 In the 1970s, most inks had petroleum-based carriers and were referred to as "solvent-based inks."
 When solvent dries, it releases volatile organic compounds in the air, which leads to poor air quality and adverse health effects for print workers.
 Petroleum-based inks also require print shops to use harsh cleaners on their printing plates and equipment, increasing the amount of VOCs emitted.

 In most cases, when soy or water-based inks dry, they emit very few (sometimes zero) VOCs.
-Print shops that have made the transition to soy or water-based inks typically report much better air quality and working conditions for their employees.
-It is also important to note that just seeing a soy-based ink label does not necessary mean that the carrier is 100% soy.
-Depending on the type of ink and its intended use, an ink’s oil content must be a minimum of 6% up to 40% soy in order to qualify for the Soy Seal logo.
-The mix of soy oil with petroleum oil would impact its level of VOCs emitted.
+Print shops that have transitioned to soy or water-based inks typically report much better air quality and working conditions for their employees.
+It is also important to note that seeing a soy-based ink label does not necessarily mean that the carrier is 100% soy.
+Depending on the type of ink and its intended use, an ink’s oil content must be a minimum of 6% up to 40% soy to qualify for the Soy Seal logo.
+The mix of soy oil with petroleum oil would impact the level of VOCs emitted.

 There are a LOT of variables when it comes to printing.

 First is the printing method, of which the most common are flexographic, offset, offset lithographic, digital toner, digital inkjet, screen printing.

 The second is the printing substrate, which varies wildly.
 Uncoated paper and corrugate, coated paper and corrugate (which also ranges from clay-coated to plastic coated), plastic, glass, aluminum, cotton, wood, silk...the list goes on.

 We believe it is valuable for eco-conscious companies to understand printing methods and the types of inks used within each printing methodology.
 Many thoughtful clients will ask, “are sustainable inks used”?
 We believe a more holistic and helpful question is, “can you tell me what printing methodology and printing inks will be used for my order?”